DeepMind claims its AI improved Google Maps travel time estimates by up to 50%

 “Thanks to our close and fruitful collaboration with the Google Maps team, we were able to apply these novel and newly developed techniques at scale,” DeepMind continued.
 “Together, we were able to overcome both research challenges as well as production and scalability problems.
 In the end, the final model and techniques led to a successful launch.”

 DeepMind’s work with the Google Maps team follows the lab’s other partnerships with Google product divisions, including an effort to improve the Google Play Store’s discovery systems.
-Beyond Google, DeepMind has contributed algorithms, frameworks, and methodologies to Waymo to bolster the latter’s autonomous driving systems.
+Beyond Google, DeepMind has contributed algorithms, frameworks, and methodologies to bolster Waymo’s autonomous driving systems.